-If you’ve prepared tasty artichokes, it may be tempting to share some with your dog.
-This perennial plant bud is packed with lots of nutrients so, in theory, it may make sense for Fido as well.
+If you’ve prepared tasty artichokes, it’s tempting to share with your dog.
+This perennial plant bud is packed with nutrients.
+It makes sense, at least in theory, for Fido to chow down.

-The artichoke offers high levels of Vitamin C, Folic acid, Magnesium and fiber.
-But besides being very healthy, there are other important considerations before you serve some up for your beloved pet dog.
+The artichoke has high levels of Vitamin C, folic acid, magnesium and fiber.
+It’s healthy, but consider a few other factors before serving some a beloved pet dog.

 Can I Give My Dog Artichokes?
 Answer: Yes, in moderation